betofarina/nysl-mobile-web-app/README.md

 I designed the web application to be simple and straight to the point.
 The parents would just need to know which team theirs children play for and they will quickly have all the information they need to know about the next matches in a friendly,colorful and simple way.

-The web app is powered by Framework7, JQuery, Twitter Bootstrap, JS, CSS and HTML and hosted by Firebase.
+The web app is powered by Framework7, JQuery, Twitter Bootstrap, JS, CSS, HTML and hosted by Firebase.

 How to use: